-Community Partnerships Policy: Project Status- Ongoing
+Community Partnerships Policy: Project Status- Ongoing 3rd Quarter Progress

-- OCP began developing training on CPD's new Special Order S02-03-16 Community Partnerships.
-This is the first policy within CPD that outlines the definitions of formal and informal partnerships, documentation, responsibilities, and regular review of community partnerships between the Department and the community. - OCP has begun developing a Community Partnerships template form for Community Policing offices and Community Organizers to keep track of community partnerships in their respective District. - OCP began the first quarter 2024 Community Academy with community members from each District and members of the newly elected District Council members.
+- September 2024 OCP finalized the CPD Community Partnership eLearning on CPD's Special Order S02-03-16 Community Partnerships.
+They eLearning is expected to launch in December 2024.
+This is the first policy within CPD that outlines the definitions of formal and informal partnerships, documentation, responsibilities, and regular review of community partnerships between the Department and the community. - OCP is finalizing the Community Partnerships template form for Community Policing offices and Community Organizers to keep track of community partnerships in their respective District.